 Preferably all patients should use two complementary forms of contraception including a barrier method.
 Barrier methods on their own are not recommended.
-Contraception should be continued for at least 1 month after stopping treatment with isotretinoin, even in patients with amenorrhoea.
+Contraception should be continued for at least 1 month after stopping treatment with Isotretinoin, even in patients with amenorrhoea.

-Yes No 13.
-Has the patient received advice on adequate contraception?
-14. Has the patient used effective contraception without interruption for a least one month?
+13. Has the patient received advice on adequate contraception?
+Yes No 14.
+Has the patient used effective contraception without interruption for at least one month?
+Yes No